senx/warp10-ext-forecasting-doc/README.md

 `<GTS> AUTO 5 FORECAST.ADDVALUES` merges a GTS with its forecast.

 `<GTS> 24 SAUTO 48 FORECAST` creates a GTS containing the 48 forecast ticks using a model considering that there is a 24-tick seasonal cycle.

+`NEWGTS RANDOMWALK 1000 FORECAST` populates a new GTS with random walk

 #### Recommendations and troubleshooting